j-c-levin/cron-experimentation/README.md

 * There's a lot of repetition, potentially create a 'generic matcher' that handles all the common matches?

-* Handling steps and 'any' symbols are a bit thrown in at the moment, consider if there is a more abstracted way of breaking that down
+* Handling steps and 'any' symbols are a bit thrown in at the moment, consider if there is a more abstracted way of breaking that down.

+* There's a lot of repetition in some of the straight number parsers, could make this a more abstracted class that is inherited.

 # Installing
 1) Download node